-The CAP carries water from Lake Havasu near Parker on the California-Arizona border to the southern boundary of the San Xavier Indian Reservation southwest of Tucson.
-It is a 336-mile long system of aqueducts, tunnels, pumping plants, and pipelines.
-It is the largest single resource of renewable water supplies in the state of Arizona.
-Approximately 41% of this water stays in the Phoenix Metropolitan Area.
+The CAP carries Colorado River water from Lake Havasu near Parker on the California-Arizona border, to the southern boundary of the San Xavier Indian Reservation southwest of Tucson.

 Four out of the five counties in the planning area have requirements under the Growing Smarter Plus Act of 2000 (GSP Act).
 The GSP Act requires that counties with a population greater than 125,000 (2000 Census) include planning for water resources in their Comprehensive Plans.